 Export Demand Requires English to Malay Translations

-Malaysia’s diverse economy is another positive advantage, as are the exports of high value-added manufactured products, plus continued export demand from North America.
+Malaysia’s diverse economy is another positive advantage, as are the exports of high value-added manufactured products opens in a new window, plus continued export demand from North America.
 The Economic Transformation Programme (ETP), with its stated goal of “elevating the country to developed-nation status by 2020,” will generate millions of new jobs, raise the country’s competitiveness, and attract hundreds of billions of dollars in investment, helping key sectors “move further up the value chain.”

 The ETP, along with Malaysia’s economic basics, should help create and maintain a robust need for Malay translation services of all kinds, from technical translation and software localization to foreign translation encompassing numerous languages to and from Malay, but particularly English to Malay translations.
 And like any country vying to become economically stronger, there will be some growing pains along the way.
 But even so, there are still many markers pointing to the fact that the power of the Malaysian economy is here to stay.